art-tapin/art-tapin/README.md

 # Hi there! 👋

-I'm Artem, a Computer Science graduate with a passion for functional programming, backend development, and cloud solutions.
+I'm Artem, a Computer Science graduate with a passion for functional programming, AI, backend development, and cloud solutions.

 ## 🔭 Projects I anticipated